- Add Rating Stars to your Saleforce Lead and Contact layouts

-One account can optionally be designated as a parent account.
+Optionally, one account can be designated as a parent account.
 Any administrator users in the parent account can view any module within the child accounts.
 Non-administrator users would only be able to see data within the parent account.

 Viewing Prospect Activity in Salesforce

-Users will still only have access to the activities of records in their own Pardot account.
-The activities visualforce element in Salesforce will not show anything when attempting to view activities for a lead or contact controlled by another Pardot account.
-Since administrator users in the parent account have access to both Pardot accounts, depending on which Pardot account the parent administrator is currently logged into, the user can see the visualforce element for that respective account.
+Users will only have access to the activities of records in their own Pardot account.
+The activities Visualforce element in Salesforce will not show anything when attempting to view activities for a lead or contact controlled by another Pardot account.
+Since administrator users in the parent account have access to both Pardot accounts, the user can see the Visualforce element for the account they are logged in to.

 Conflicts in Ownership

 Salesforce is always the master database when it comes to lead owner or contact owner.
 If you have the same prospect record in Pardot (based on email address) in two or more Pardot accounts, ownership will default to the owner designated in Salesforce.
-For any Pardot account where the prospect’s assigned user is not mapped to the record owner in Salesforce, the prospect will sync, but display as Unassigned in Pardot.
-Pardot will never reassign a lead or contact that already has an owner designated in Salesforce
+For any Pardot account where the prospect’s assigned user is not mapped to the record owner in Salesforce, the prospect will sync, but will display as Unassigned in Pardot.
+Pardot will never reassign a lead or contact that already has an owner designated in Salesforce.

 Conflicts in Field Values

 As with ownership, Salesforce is also the master database for all non-Pardot specific fields (everything but score, grade, Pardot campaign, etc.).
-If you have the same prospect record in Pardot (based on email address) in two or more Pardot accounts, fields for which there are conflicts (different data in Pardot and Salesforce) will revert to the Salesforce values.
+If you have the same prospect record in Pardot (based on email address) in two or more Pardot accounts, fields for which there are conflicts (different data in Pardot and Salesforce) will default to the Salesforce values.

 Conflicts in Score and Grade